Call of Duty: WWII: Campaign

-On June 6, 1944, United States Army Private First Class Ronald "Red" Daniels (Brett Zimmerman), of the 1st Infantry Division, assaults Omaha Beach with his platoon as part of the Normandy landings, accompanied by PFC Robert Zussman (Jonathan Tucker), Technician Fifth Grade Frank Aiello (Jeff Schine), and Private Drew Stiles (Kevin Coubal); as well as the abrasive and alcoholic Technical Sergeant William Pierson (Josh Duhamel) and First Lieutenant Joseph Turner (Jeffrey Pierce).
+On June 6, 1944, United States Army Private First Class Ronald "Red" Daniels (Brett Zimmerman), of the 16th Infantry Regiment of the 1st Infantry Division, assaults Omaha Beach with his platoon as part of the Normandy landings, accompanied by PFC Robert Zussman (Jonathan Tucker), Technician Fifth Grade Frank Aiello (Jeff Schine), and Private Drew Stiles (Kevin Coubal); as well as the abrasive and alcoholic Technical Sergeant William Pierson (Josh Duhamel) and First Lieutenant Joseph Turner (Jeffrey Pierce).
 Zussman is stabbed by a German soldier during the battle, but recovers after being dragged to safety by Daniels.
 On July 25 and 26, the platoon accompanies the 745th Tank Battalion as part of Operation Cobra, liberating the town of Marigny; Daniels learns that Pierson was demoted after recklessly leading his men to their deaths during the Battle of Kasserine Pass.

 On August 20, the platoon is ordered by Colonel Davis (Matt Riedy) to conduct an operation with British Special Operations Executive officers Arthur Crowley (David Alpay) and Vivian Harris (Helen Sadler) to intercept and destroy a German armored train carrying V-2 rockets, rendezvousing with French resistance member Camille "Rousseau" Denis (Bella Dayne).
 On August 25, Rousseau and Crowley infiltrate a German garrison in Paris to retrieve explosives in preparation for the platoon's assault upon it.
 Rousseau places explosives on the entrance and assassinates Gestapo officer Heinrich (J. Paul Boehmer) when he discerns her true identity, allowing the platoon to liberate the city.

-On October 18, the platoon assaults Aachen, supported by tank commander Staff Sergeant Augustine Pérez (Christian Lanz).
-After liberating a hotel, they discover civilians sheltering within the basement, and Turner orders their evacuation despite Pierson’s objections.
+On October 18, the platoon assaults Aachen, supported by an M4 Sherman tank commanded by Staff Sergeant Augustine Pérez (Christian Lanz) of the 745th Tank Battalion.
+After liberating a hotel, they discover civilians sheltering within the basement, and Turner orders their evacuation despite Pierson's objections.
 After Daniels rescues a young girl named Anna (Lilith Max), German soldiers open fire on a truck carrying the civilians, killing Anna's older sister, Erica.
 Pierson sends the truck away without protection.
 On November 14, the platoon is ordered to capture Hill 493 during the Battle of Hürtgen Forest.
 Pierson and Zussman are tasked with advancing towards the hill, while Daniels and Turner cover them until they can meet at the bottom.
 However, Turner's squad discovers that Pierson ordered an early attack on the hill, forcing them to join in.
 The platoon destroys artillery positions, but are attacked by a Tiger II.
 Daniels is injured in the process of destroying the tank, and Turner sacrifices himself to cover the platoon's escape after rescuing him.
 In the aftermath, Pierson becomes head of the platoon, promoting Daniels to corporal.